 - Keep your arms extended

-- Power all blade actions by rotating your core
+- Power all blade actions with your core

-- Don’t strike the opponent until you’ve removed the threat of their blade
+- Don’t strike the opponent until you’ve taken away the threat of their blade

-- Keep your point directed at the opponent
+- Keep your point directed at your opponent

-- Drive the opponent’s hilt outside their silhouette and thrust, or…
+- Drive your opponent’s hilt outside their silhouette and thrust (i.e., setting off), or…

-- Bind on your own terms, not the opponent’s terms
+- Bind on your terms, not your opponent’s terms

 - Avoid binds by changing through